sgraden/vpc/how-to-verify-access.md

 ### Step 3: Store the Endpoint as a Variable

-For `rias_endpoint`, use the API endpoint given to you during onboarding.
+For `rias_endpoint`, use the API endpoint given to you during on-boarding.

 ```
 rias_endpoint="<RIAS_API_ENDPOINT>"